WhoaNellie/Code-Quiz/README.md

 ## Credits

-Credit to http://www.darwine.nl/~erwin/canvas/soundfiles/ for the douns effects.
+Credit to http://www.darwine.nl/~erwin/canvas/soundfiles/ for the sound effects.

 ## License